Frankie Valli: Music career

-During the 1960s, Gaudio and his songwriting partner Bob Crewe worked with Valli to craft solo recordings, with varying degrees of success.
+During the 1960s, Gaudio and his songwriting partner Bob Crewe worked with Valli to craft solo recordings, the most successful of which was "Can't Take My Eyes Off You."
 It was rare at the time for major recording artists to perform solo while still recording with their own group.
 Valli's debut solo album was a collection of single releases and a few new recordings.
 He used the opportunity to transition away from the power falsetto that had made Valli and the Four Seasons famous, singing in a natural tenor voice.
 (Calello noted in 2000 that Valli's voice could go down to a baritone and that Valli would take on the baritone parts in harmony arrangements when he did not sing lead.)

-"You're Ready Now", a Valli solo recording from 1966, became part of the Northern soul scene and reached number 11 on the UK Singles Chart in December 1970.
-"The Night" originally released in 1970 also became a huge Northern soul hit and as a result, it reached number seven on the UK Singles Chart in 1975.

-In 1975, his single "My Eyes Adored You" hit number one on the Billboard Hot 100 and reached number five in the UK chart.
+"You're Ready Now" reached number 11 on the UK Singles Chart in December 1970, and "The Night" reached number seven on the UK Singles Chart in 1975.
+The same year, his single "My Eyes Adored You" hit number one on the Billboard Hot 100 and reached number five in the UK chart.
 This caused an awkward situation within the band, as Valli's label at the time, Private Stock Records, was willing to sign Valli, but not the band.
 Warner Bros.
 Records was willing to sign the band, but greatly preferred if someone other than Valli sang lead vocals.
 As part of that agreement, Valli—with great reluctance—ceded some of the lead vocals for the group to new band members Gerry Polci and to a lesser extent Don Ciccone.
 In the same year, he also had a number-six Billboard hit with the disco-laden "Swearin' to God" reaching number 31 in the UK chart, while further UK chart success came with "Fallen Angel", written by Guy Fletcher and Doug Flett.
 Valli was in the UK charts, reaching number 11.
 Meanwhile, the Four Seasons had a string of hits from their new LP Who Loves You in 1975; the title track with Valli, "December, 1963 (Oh, What a Night)" with Valli, Polci, and Ciccone, and minor hits "Silver Star" and "Down the Hall" (the latter from the follow-up album Helicon) with Polci alone.
 In 1976, Valli covered the Beatles song "A Day in the Life" for the ephemeral musical documentary All This and World War II, to which the Seasons also contributed a cover of "We Can Work It Out."